-- endorse and follow all national and local safeguarding legislation and procedures. - provide on-going safeguarding training for all its workers and will regularly review the operational guidelines attached. - ensure that the premises meet the requirements of the Equality Act 2010 and all other relevant legislation, and that it is welcoming and inclusive. - support the Parish Safeguarding Officer and other Safeguarding Representatives in their work and in any action they may need to take in order to protect children and adults in need of protection.
+- endorse and follow all national and local safeguarding legislation and procedures. - provide on-going safeguarding training for all its workers and will regularly review the operational guidelines attached. - ensure that the premises meet the requirements of the Equality Act 2010 and all other relevant legislation, and that it is welcoming and inclusive.

+• support the Parish Safeguarding Officer and other Safeguarding Representatives in their work and in any action, they may need to take in order to protect children and vulnerable adults.